-People all over Nigeria and across the globe consume thousands of broiler chickens every day.
+People across the globe consume thousands of broiler chickens every day.
 Unlike layers that are reared with the major aim of egg production, broilers are raised for obtaining meat.

-Thus, layer farming and broiler farming are 2 key aspects of poultry farming in Nigeria.
-Broiler production in this country is quite popular livestock business, which many people are into.
+Thus, layer farming and broiler farming are two key aspects of poultry farming.
+Broiler production in this country is quite a popular livestock business, which many people are into.

 Commercial broiler production — also known as broiler poultry farming — is the keeping or raising of broiler chickens mainly for meat production.

-In this guide, we’ll hold you by the hand and explain how to start a broiler farm in Nigeria.
+In this guide, we’ll hold you by the hand and explain how to start a broiler farm.

 Entrepreneurs mainly choose broiler farming because, compared with other poultry species, raising chicken broilers is a fast and reliable means to feed lots of people and generate income steadily simultaneously.

 It typically takes between 45–60 days for a healthy broiler to grow.
 Also, chicken meat has quite a delicious yet soft taste.

 It provides a sizable nutritive value for the body.